This article has links to products and services we love, which we may make commission from.

 Trekking Peru at high altitude can get uncomfortable, make sure you acclimatise well.

-- Recommended nights stay: this really depends on what treks you are doing
+- Recommended night stay: this really depends on what treks you are doing

-*If Huaraz is on your Peru itinerary, I would suggest visiting after Lima as it is north of the capital.
-I am very disappointed that we missed this out.
+*If Huaraz is on your Peru itinerary, I would suggest visiting after Lima, as it is north of the capital.
+I am disappointed that we missed this out.
 But do check out Jon is Traveling’s experience of his trek to Laguna 60.

 There are quite a few options for hostels in Huaraz.

 You definitely want to get a good night’s sleep before the hike, so be sure to check the reviews before you book.